anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 Because there is no relationship between an RDAP client and an RDAP server, there is no way to absolutely determine if a breaking change will have no impact on all clients.
 Therefore, breaking changes described in this document concern only interoperability and not policy.
-Changes in policy may, and often do, result in breakage of interoperability.
+Changes in policy may result in breakage of interoperability.
 Such policy changes cannot be outright forbidden, and the description of breaking changes and non-breaking changes in this document serves to inform policy-makers of interoperability concerns.